fpiette/OverbyteICS/ReadMe8.txt

 and FMX install DXe2InstallVclFmx.groupproj only.
 Currently the XE2 package cache is buggy and should be disabled by adding the -nocache parameter.

+5 - Alternatively, recent Delphi versions have a Build Groups pane in the Project Manager, opened by clicking a a button.
+This allows building multiple packages with multiple configurations and platforms with a single click.
+After building, the 32-bit design packages still need to be installed one by one.

-5 - The .\Samples\delphi\PlatformDemos\ folder contains FireMonkey sample
+6 - The .\Samples\delphi\PlatformDemos\ folder contains FireMonkey sample
 projects that may all be built with FireMonkey for Mac OS X (and Windows).